 An investment means storing your money where it will hopefully earn interest.
-An investment is always a gamble though and it is crucial to understand this fully before you begin.
+An investment is always a gamble though, and it is crucial to understand this fully before you begin.
 You can never guarantee that your investments will earn interest.
-In face, there is always a possibility you may lose money.
+In fact, there is always a possibility you may lose money.
 As a basic rule, you should never invest more than you can afford to lose.

 You can invest in almost anything from shares to property to art.
 Although some things might seem to be safe bets, nothing is foolproof and you should never assume as much.

 - The greater the return, the riskier the investment is likely to be.